Typography Trends 2026: Insights & Forecasts from Svyazi. Creative Agency

 Looking Ahead: Typography Forecast

-Typography trends in 2025 will continue to evolve in response to emerging technologies like artificial intelligence and virtual reality.
+Typography trends in 2026 will continue to evolve in response to emerging technologies like artificial intelligence and virtual reality.
 We expect kinetic typography and experimental distortions to become more integrated into AR and VR environments — enabling even more interactive, immersive, and adaptive design solutions.
+At the same time, the push toward sustainability and minimalist aesthetics will remain strong.
+These directions align with growing social awareness and consumer demand for brands that communicate with purpose, clarity, and responsibility — both in the Middle East and globally.

 FAQ